ablwr/MediaConch-Website/README.md

 ## How to run this locally:

+Ruby is required.
+Please use Ruby version >= `ruby-2.3.0` Using the `rvm` package manager is recommended.

 1. Clone repository
 2. Navigate to repository
 3. If you don't already have it, `gem install bundler`